-Morning presentations highlighted how RCPs, colleges, and universities were already working together.
+Morning presentations highlighted examples RCPs, colleges, and universities working together successfully.
 Two RCPs and a regional land trust provided multiple examples of how conservation research has broadened their understanding of the communities they serve and informed their approaches to conservation and outreach.
-They also described how they’ve worked with academic partners to leverage university resources (details provided below).
+They also detailed strategies for working with academic partners to leverage university resources (details provided below).

-Not only can land trusts provide students the opportunity to work on projects that have real-world applications, they help researchers share their findings with local communities who can then, in turn, use those findings to inform decision making.
+The event showed that in addition to providing students the opportunity to work on projects with real-world applications, land trusts can also help researchers share their findings with local communities and encourage more informed decision making.

 “The collaborations and partnerships I’ve established with RCPs have really amplified my impact over the landscape,” said Paul Catanzaro, an Extension Associate Professor at UMASS Amherst and a member of the ALPINE steering committee.

-Bill Labich, Coordinator of the RCP Network and Senior Conservationist at Highstead, noted that strategic partnerships could provide the opportunity to engage new audiences.
-For example, an RCP-like collaboration between a college, an urban high school, youth development organization, and a regional land trust can engage younger and more diverse groups in land conservation.
+Bill Labich, coordinator of the RCP Network and senior conservationist at Highstead, noted that strategic partnerships could provide the opportunity to engage new audiences—such as an RCP-like collaboration between a college, an urban high school, youth development organization, and a regional land trust which could engage younger and more diverse groups in land conservation.

-In small groups, forum participants then discussed possible collaborative activities, challenges to collaboration, and ways to overcome those challenges.
+The forum also featured opportunities for participants to engage in small-groups discussions on collaborative activities, challenges to collaboration, and ways to overcome those challenges.